watermint/toolbox/doc/generated/file-sync-up.md

 ## Report: skip

-Report files are generated in `skip.csv`, `skip.xlsx` and `skip.json` format.
+Report files are generated in three formats, `skip.csv`, `skip.xlsx` and `skip.json`.
+But if you run with `-low-memory` option, the command will generate only `skip.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `skip_0000.xlsx`, `skip_0001.xlsx`, `skip_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `skip_0000.xlsx`, `skip_0001.xlsx`, `skip_0002.xlsx`...

 | Column                         | Description                                                                                            |